mirkoschubert/gdpr-cli/docs/prerequisites.md

 That's it, you're done!

-!> If you use another shell, such as 'zsh', you should change this command accordingly.
+!> If you use another shell, such as `zsh`, you should change this command accordingly.